 So, features include no-touch control – you simple swipe your hand past the lamp to turn it on to warm white, again to RGB sequencing and again for off.
 Moving your hand toward and away from the lamp vertically will cause an action which depends on the mode you are in.
 The lamp internally uses 16 RGB LEDS in 5050 form.
 White is claimed to be fixed at 2800-3200K, brightness 80 lumens and off-charge, the unit has a working time of 5-6 hours.

 The on-off switch on the underside turns the unit on or off (i.e. power-saving) – long-press to turn on, short press to turn off.
 That’s about it.
 Oh and fixings and a plate are provided in case you wish to wall-mount this rechargeable unit.

 And finally in the mid-week roundup, a Lithium-powered soldering iron.
 A WHAT?
 Well, I often end up doing outdoor repairs needing wire soldering and rather than drag a mains cable around, I generally resort to using a gas soldering iron.
 If you’ve never used one of these before, they can be quite finnicky in the wind, the heads are expensive to replace and you generally need a lighter or match to get them started – they also oxidise quickly and can be dangerous if left lying around.

-The unit is screwed together and the head is easily removed though I did not get any spare heads with it – I initially thought of this iron as suitable for the odd outdoor/remote area job but as you’ll see, it is capable of much more.
+The unit is screwed together and the tip is easily removed though I did not get any spare tips with it – I initially thought of this iron as suitable for the odd outdoor/remote area job but as you’ll see, it is capable of much more.
 Charging is via micro-USB (lead supplied – the instructions show a USB supply but mine didn’t come with one).

 The iron is solid with a soft rubbery feel to the sides and a slight lip at the top to prevent accidents.
 See the short video below of my first attempts – I like it!
 Spare tips are on the way.